 After she read, Ms. Sneed’s students agreed that the text was written in first person.
 They showed her the places in the text that gave them clues, and she annotated it.

 “When you work with texts, I want you to mark them up like this,” she said.
-“Circle or highlight words that help you understand the point of view, and write comments.”
+“Circle or highlight words that help you understand the story’s perspective, and write comments.”

 Exploring Different Perspectives

 “Now we’ll try another activity,” said Ms. Sneed.
 “Each table will receive one of these sheets It asks you to retell the story from a different character’s perspective.
-You can choose one person to write, but all of you will work together to rewrite the story.”
+You can choose one person to write, but all of you will work together to rewrite the story from another point of view.”

 As Ms. Sneed distributed the sheets, each group chose a scribe.
 Then they got down to business.
 Surprisingly, rewriting the story didn’t take that long.
 Since they had extra time, Ms. Sneed let them read their work to one another.